expo/appjs24-workflows-workshop-lessons/06-widgets-part2.md

 await updateWidget();
 ```

-**Try it.** Run `npx expo run:android` and try sharing some images.
+🏃**Try it.** Run `npx expo run:android` and try sharing some images.
 Does your widget update?
 If you resize your widget, what happens to the image?

 ## Exercises - iOS